 At the discretion of the Presiding Officer, any agenda proposal may be presented and discussed by a panel or forum as follows:

-Not more than five speakers for the pro and five speakers for the contra may address themselves to the proposal, with an aggregate time limit of 15 minutes for the pro side and 15 minutes for the contra side.
-Said speakers will talk in any sequence.
-After such presentation, members of this Grand Chapter may comment upon such proposal or inquire concerning the same from the floor, each such speaker being limited to three minutes, and said discussion being directed to the proposal being offered or presented.
+There shall be an aggregate time limit of 10 minutes for the pro side and 10 minutes for the contra side, unless extended to a maximum of 15 minutes for each side at the sole determination of the Presiding Officer that additional discourse is necessary.
+Said speakers will address the body in an alternating sequence, pro and contra, until speakers or time are exhausted.
 All participants from the floor shall be held strictly and firmly to the time limit prescribed.
-No member may move to Call the Question until each side has been given at least 15 minutes or no further arguments are made from the pro or contra side, whichever may occur first.
-Only members of this Grand Chapter and the members of the Grand Council shall have the right to floor privileges, and that privilege shall be limited to three minutes, unless, for reasons satisfactory to the Presiding Officer, the rule is suspended, which shall not be lightly done.
+No member may move to Call the Question until each side has been given at least 10 minutes or no further arguments are made from the pro or contra side, whichever may occur first.
+Only members of this Grand Chapter and the members of the Grand Council shall have the right to floor privileges.

 The Nominating Committee shall present to this Grand Chapter at least one candidate who the Committee finds to be Qualified or Highly Qualified for each of the offices to be voted upon in accordance with the Rules for Elections, which are incorporated herein by reference.
 The Nominating Committee may comment on the qualifications, or lack thereof, for any candidate for an office which is subject to review by the Committee.
 Other nominations may be made from the floor by any member of this Grand Chapter in the manner provided in the Election Procedures for Grand Chapter.